buildbot/buildbot/master/docs/developer/www-base-app.rst

     # ng-classify declaration.
 Declares a config class
     class State extends Config
-        # Dependancy injection: we inject $stateProvider and glMenuServiceProvider
+        # Dependency injection: we inject $stateProvider and glMenuServiceProvider
         constructor: ($stateProvider, glMenuServiceProvider) ->

             # Name of the state